Battle of Lindley's Mill: Aftermath

 Between 200 and 250 men were killed or wounded in the battle, with the Tory force suffering due to the loss of McNeill and serious wounds received by Fanning, who was forced to hide in the woods when his column moved on.
 Among those wounded was Dr. John Pyle, who had earlier commanded an ill-fated regiment of loyalist militia at Pyle's Massacre.
 After recovering from his wounds, Pyle helped to nurse many other wounded men, patriots and loyalists alike, back to health, for which service Governor Alexander Martin would later pardon Pyle's loyalist activities.
 The governor was not rescued by the patriots, and was successfully imprisoned on James Island.
-The battle effectively closed the war in North Carolina one month before Lord Cornwallis surrendered the British Army at Yorktown, but did not serve to dampen patriot sentiments in the State.
-Indeed, historians have commented that the capture of Governor Burke and the defeat of the patriots only encouraged a growth in patriot sentiment.
+Historians have commented that the capture of Governor Burke and the defeat of the patriots only encouraged a growth in patriot sentiment.

+Memorials

+There are four memorial stones placed near the battle site.
+Three of the stones are placed directly opposite of present-day Lindley Mills down a path through woods.
+One was dedicated in 1915, one in 2002, and one in an unknown year.
+The fourth monument is located in the cemetery across from Spring Hill Meeting, a Friends meeting house.